gastonstat/gastonstat.github.io/README.md

 ## License

-Unless otherwise notes, all content under a
+Unless otherwise noted, all content under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)
-license
+license.

 If you do use something, a link back to http://gastonsanchez.com would be highly appreciated.